Need Flying Insect Control? Learn About Colony Collapse Disorder And The Importance Of Bees

 What Are The Effects Of Colony Collapse Disorder In North America?

-According to a recent article from the Washington Post, of more than 40 species of bumblebee in North America, half are said to be in decline.
+According to a recent article from the Washington Post, half of our 40 species of bumblebee in North America are in decline.
 With over 3,600 species of native bees in North America, between 2007 and 2013, an estimated 10 million beehives died due to Colony Collapse Disorder.
 Over the years, the loss of bees has become so severe that in some regions of North America, farmers have resorted to renting bees in order to pollinate their crops.

 What Causes Colony Collapse Disorder?